kakarot917/Approximate-Multiplier/README.md

 **What is provided instead:**
 - The attached `eda_playground_log.txt` contains simulation results and the computed mean relative error, demonstrating the functional correctness and approximation quality of the design.

+## Results

+- **Mean Relative Error (MRE):**
+  The design was simulated across all 256 input combinations on EDA Playground.
+  **Final measured MRE:** **7.80%**

+  This result demonstrates that the approximation technique provides a strong balance between accuracy and hardware efficiency, staying well below the 15% MRE target.